MiniCheese26/vite-plugin-svelte-entries-generator/README.md

 the `prerender.entries` array in the svelte config to tell sveltekit about your dynamic paths.

 But this in inflexible and isn't simple to automate.
 Hence, this plugin.
-With this plugin, you can pass an array of globs and base urls to auto-generate the entries array upon `vite build`.
+With this plugin, you can pass an array of base api paths and a transformer function to auto-generate the entries array upon `vite build`.

 ### There is an open [issue](https://github.com/sveltejs/kit/issues/9506), opened by Rich Harris that'll hopefully render this plugin obsolete

-## Important Caveat

-Right now, this plugin assumes your dynamic routes are importing data from markdown files or something similar.
-So it's expecting to be able to determine the dynamic route id from file paths.

 ## Usage